shoaibalisabir/cloudformation-IAC/README.md

 - **Load Balancing**: Distributes incoming traffic across multiple instances for better performance.
 - **Private Subnets**: Ensures that backend services are not directly accessible from the internet.

+## Static HTML Website

+In addition to the CloudFormation template for deploying microservices, this project includes a single static HTML website.
+This static website serves as a simple front-end interface for users to interact with the microservices once they are deployed.

+### Features of the Static HTML Website

+- **Basic Interface**: Provides a straightforward user interface demonstrating how users might interact with the microservices.
+- **Deployment Example**: While the website does not showcase dynamic functionality, it illustrates how a static front-end can be hosted alongside microservices.

 ## Prerequisites

 - AWS Account